About Family Patterns Matter

 - A.S.P.I.R.E.S. is the organization that is a resource and education non-profit the helps to better understand the needs of children who are in the Autism Spectrum.

 - The truth of the troubled teen: “Youth Offenders” asks the tough questions facing all of us.
 What is the dynamic of the family where gangs, drugs, violence and school drop- out occurs?
 Can a generation issue seen in these families be the cause?
+Or the social contacts they make?
 Is there a solution to end the cycle?

 - Grandparents Raising Grandchildren is a growing family dynamic.
 Listening to the grandparent and the child gives insight into the dynamics and need for support.